ThuongDoo/chat-app/README.md

 - **Name:** `Client version`
 - **Type:** String
-- **Description:** Specifies the version of the client that will be used for connecting with the server.
+- **Description:** Specifies the version of the client used for connecting with the server.
 - **Example:** `v3`

 ### Handshake Path

 - **Name:** `Handshake path`
 - **Type:** String
-- **Description:** Specifies the server path that will be used during the handshake request.
+- **Description:** Specifies the server path used during the handshake request.
 - **Example:** `/socket.io`

-## Events
+## Listening Events

 ### newMessage